 Eligible for new applicants to the Faculty of Arts Creative Industries and Education.

 About the bursary

 Paul Stephenson, OBE, is a community worker, activist and long-time campaigner for civil rights for the British African Caribbean community.
-He lives in Bristol and in 1963 he led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
+He lives in Bristol and in 1963 led a boycott of the Bristol Omnibus Company protesting against its refusal to employ Black or Asian drivers or conductors.
 After a 60 day boycott, the company revoked its colour bar ban.

 In return for this money we ask students to complete a piece of project work around widening participation in higher education, using the skills they will be learning on their course.

 The scheme is designed for new undergraduate applicants to the Faculty of Arts, Creative Industries and Education from the Bristol region.
 Once offered a place on a course in the Faculty, those who are eligible will be sent details of how to apply.
 This is a highly competitive scheme, the number of applications far exceeds the number of awards made.

 Applications for 2020 have now closed.
 The scheme will reopen in 2021.